cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 The terms `service-account-create` and `service-account-remove` are protected properties and are used by clients interpreting `dogu.json` as commands to create and delete service accounts.

 The following two sections discuss the creation and deletion of service accounts.
-More information about ExposedCommands can be found in the [ExposedCommands](../core/compendium_en.md#exposedcommands) section of the compendium.
+More information about exposed commands can be found in the [ExposedCommands](../core/compendium_en.md#exposedcommands) section of the compendium.

 #### Create Service Account

 The `service-account-create` script manages the creation of a new service account.
 It is always executed when a new consumer is installed.
-In any case, during the call, the `service-account-create` script receives the name of the consumer dogus as its first argument.
-A second argument to fine-tune the service account is optional and depends on the support of the producer dogus.
+In any case, during the call, the `service-account-create` script receives the name of consumer dogu as its first argument.
+A second argument to fine-tune the service account is optional and depends on the support of the producer dogu.

 A `service-account-create` script consists of three steps: